OpenVibeCoding/swe-cli/_archived_docs/SHALLOW_IMPLEMENTATION_GAPS.md

 4. → **Iterate and test** - Each feature must deliver value
 5. → **Measure impact** - Track time savings and success rates

-**The goal**: Transform OpenCLI from "features that work" to "features that deliver 5-10x productivity"
+**The goal**: Transform SWE-CLI from "features that work" to "features that deliver 5-10x productivity"